-On arrival in our cabin, I received an explanatory letter off the Senior Restaurant Manager, regarding dietary requirements, which must make things so much easier for new cruisers.
+On arrival in our cabin, I received an explanatory letter off the Senior Restaurant Manager, regarding dietary requirements, however you really do need to ask and not be put off, as some members of staff are better equipped to advise you than others.

-I went prepared taking various vegan goodies with me including Oatly cream, Good Carma Foods Parmesan alternative and flatbreads, as the bread on board contains soya.
+I went prepared taking various vegan goodies with me including Oatly cream, Good Carma Foods Parmesan alternative and flatbreads.
 P&O are always improving the diet section in the buffet restaurant, so great to see vegan yogurt, margarine, various plant milks, including rice, soya, almond and oat and vegan cheese, which I think was Violife.
-I hope they extend the range to include cakes, brownies and maybe soya free alternatives like oat cream, crème fraiche or custard, whereas now no sweet treats are available, apart from fruit, sorbet or soya ice-cream.
+I hope they extend the range to include cakes, brownies and maybe alternatives like oat cream, crème fraiche or custard, whereas now no sweet treats are available, apart from fruit, sorbet or soya ice-cream.

 Many of the salad options in the buffet on this cruise were uninspiring and contained dairy, even the guacamole had sour cream in and I was constantly asking staff, what the ingredients of each dish were.
 There were no hot options either, only chips and it would be a big improvement if there was clear labelling, so passengers could make an informed choice without constantly taking up staff time.
-However most of the vegetables were unbuttered and I loved the roast vegetables on offer, so with salad I could eat, my Parmesan to add cheesy flavour and flatbreads, I did not go hungry at lunchtime.
+However most of the vegetables were unbuttered and I loved the roast vegetables on offer, so with salad I could eat, my Parmesan to add cheesy flavour and flatbreads, I did not starve.
+However if a vegan new to P&O got on board, you would be highly disappointed with the lack of choice and this is another area needs addressing.

 There are several select dining restaurants on board, with two vegan options on one of The Beach House menus and a heavily dairy based menu in fine dining Epicurean, so I dined in the main dining room (MDR) every night.
-However Rome was not built in a day and I hope that the vegan options improve in these areas in the future, so I can visit.
+I hope the vegan options improve in these areas in the future, so I can visit, but they need to get away from the heavy reliance on dairy and eggs, which I think is lazy menu design.
+Note: On my recent Ventura cruise I dined in The Glasshouse for the first time, read all about it here

-I was overjoyed to find my Head Waiter was no other than Jit (Prosunjit Kanjilal) who looked after me on my Christmas cruise on Oriana (see review here), so I knew I would be well looked after.
+I was overjoyed to find my Head Waiter was no other than Jit (Prosunjit Kanjilal) who looked after me on my Christmas cruise on Oriana, so I knew I would be well looked after.

 The first night's dinner is always a little confused, as you order off that night's menus and have to try and tweak dishes to suit.
-In my case I had to go off menu and request egg free gluten free pasta with tomato sauce, as there was nothing remotely vegan, but from there on, I was in for a treat every night.
+In my case I had to go off menu and request egg free gluten free pasta with tomato sauce, as there was nothing remotely vegan.

 Our waiters were Clint and Ashwani and wine waiter Anjani, all very professional and helpful, yet friendly and we enjoyed our chats each evening and it made coming down to dinner, something to look forward to each night.